cnti-testcatalog/testsuite/TEST-CATEGORIES.md

 ## Configuration and Lifecycle Tests

 #### Configuration and lifecycle should be managed in a declarative manner, using [ConfigMaps](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/), [Operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/), or other [declarative interfaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/#understanding-kubernetes-objects).
-The Conformance suite checks this by:
+The Test suite checks this by:

 #### On workloads: